Background and Basics

 Once a student’s test has been corrected, his or her score in reading, mathematics and science (plus problem solving in PISA 2003) can be located on the appropriate scale.
 For example, a student who is likely to lack the skills need to correctly complete easiest questions on a PISA test would be classified as below Level 1, while a student who is likely to have many of these skills need to correctly complete the test questions would be at a higher level.

 In each test subject, the score for each participating country is the average of all student scores in that country.
 The average score among OECD countries is 500 points and the standard deviation is 100 points.
 About two-thirds of students across OECD countries score between 400 and 600 points.

 Where can I find more information on the PISA scales?

 These are described in detail in the PISA assessment framework publications and the PISA technical reports.
-For free PDFs of these books available on our PISA products page.
+Free PDFs of these books are available on our Data page.

 How are countries/economies ranked in PISA?